Adaptive Node Feature Selection For Graph Neural Networks: Node Feature Permutation Testing

-In addition, advantages of Algorithm~\ref{alg:nfpt} include flexibility to graph data, architecture choice, and more.
-More specifically, since the metric $\delta_m$ is defined by changes in performance, we may replace accuracy ${\rm Acc}$ in~\eqref{eq:perm} with any quality to which features ought to contribute, such as promoting fairness~\citep{little2024FairFeatureImportance,navarro2024fairglasso,navarro2024mitigating}.
-Thus, the model $f$ adapts to the learning task by the definition of $\delta_m$ without requiring prior assumptions on the graph, nor are we restricted to particular architectures~\citep{maurya2022Simplifyingapproachnode,maurya2023FeatureselectionKey}.
-Algorithm~\ref{alg:nfpt} is therefore amenable to various scenarios, including heteophilic labels $\bby$ or features $\bbX$.
-Finally, while we espouse permutation tests due to our results in Theorems~\ref{thm:gcn_error} and~\ref{thm:perm_gcn_error}, line 14 may be computed using any feature importance score, as another may be particularly suited to the task given prior knowledge.
-However, many prior graph-based metrics do not account for model behavior~\citep{mahmoud2023Nodeclassificationgraph,zheng2025letyourfeatures}, whereas $\delta_m$ explicitly aims to promote the accuracy of $f$, rendering it an appropriate general choice.
+Besides its convenience, another critical advantage of Algorithm~\ref{alg:nfpt} is its flexibility.
+Indeed, since the metric $\delta_m$ is defined by changes in performance, we may replace accuracy ${\rm Acc}$ in~\eqref{eq:perm} with any quality to which features ought to contribute, such as promoting fairness~\citep{little2024FairFeatureImportance,navarro2024fairglasso,navarro2024mitigating}.
+Therefore, with \emph{no prior assumptions on the graph} and \emph{no restrictions on architecture}~\citep{maurya2022Simplifyingapproachnode,maurya2023FeatureselectionKey}, the model $f$ adapts to the learning task by the definition of $\delta_m$.
+As we show in Section~\ref{S:sim}, this means that Algorithm~\ref{alg:nfpt} is amenable to multiple scenarios, including heterophilic labels $\bby$ or features $\bbX$.
+Furthermore, observe that we can compute line 14 using \emph{any} feature importance score that may be particularly suited to the task.
+Thus, our algorithm constitutes a flexible approach that can be completely data agnostic or tailored to the task given prior knowledge.
+Crucially, many prior graph-based metrics do not account for model behavior~\citep{mahmoud2023Nodeclassificationgraph,zheng2025letyourfeatures}, whereas $\delta_m$ explicitly aims to promote the accuracy of $f$, making permutation tests an advantageous general choice, which we illustrate empirically.